psun247/CSharpWpfChatGPT/README.md

 In App.xaml.cs, modify this line:

-string openaiApiKey = "sk-Ih...WPd"; // Use your API key here
+string openaiApiKey = "<Your Open AI API Key>" // Use your API key here (something like "sk-Ih...WPd")

 Build CSharpWpfChatGPT.sln with Visual Studio 2022.
 This app is targeted for .NET 6.